 the one you were looking for, and causes the server to do more work writing

 messages to the log.

-If you want to set the log level for one of your own classes in a deployed plugin, you can register that class with Liferay to can control the log levels more easily, so long as your class uses Log4J to do its logging.
+If you want to set the log level for one of your own classes in a deployed plugin, you can register that class with Liferay to control the log levels more easily, so long as your class uses Liferay’s logging system to do its logging.

-You will first need to implement Log4J logging in your class, with a statement
+You will first need to import interfaces and implement logging in your

 You would then use this

 _log variable to create log messages in your code

 for the various logging levels:

 To enable your logging messages to appear in your server’s log file via the control panel, click the Add Category tab on the same Log Levels page.

 You’ll see you can add a logging category.
 Put in the fully qualified name of your class or of the package that contains the classes whose log messages you want to view, choose a log level, then click the Save button.
 You will now start to see log messages from your own class or classes in the server’s log file.